HBS-Urosystem/covid-19hbs/content/pages/index/serology.en.md

       **Antibody tests are the most reliable from the second week after the onset day** (when the symptoms first appear).
 Therefore, to **detect the early phase of COVID-19 infection antigen or PCR tests are recommended.**
-  - title: Whom is the IgG/IgM rapid test recommended?
+  - title: Whom is the IgG/IgM rapid test recommended to?
     text: >-
       **Since performing antibody tests is easy and cost-effective, this is the most effective tool for screening large amount of people** – for example,